 WARNING: Always ensure the seat backs are locked in their upright position by pushing it forward or rearward.
 Failure to do so increases the risk of injury.

 Head Supports

-The front seats and the second row outboard seats include integrated head supports that are not adjustable.
+The front and second row seats include integrated head supports that are not adjustable.